AlignSAR/alignSAR/README.md

 14. speckle_filt.py: A speckle filtering script.
 15. alignsar_utils.py: various python functions used within the toolbox.

+Note that this is research code provided to you "as is" with no warranties of correctness.
+Use at your own risk.

 ## Installation
 Either build a docker image using provided Dockerfile, or run following command to set additional environment variables:
 `source bashrc_alignsar`